raushanraj358/ML-5th-Sem/README.md

 # Machine-Learning-
-Assignment and lab codes of ML at IIIT Allahabad
+Assignment and lab codes of Machine Learning taught at IIIT-A.
+Name of Faculty :- Prof. Shekhar Verma , IIIT Allahabad

 Implement the following